0x5c4r3/jekyll-theme-console/_posts/2022-07-06-\\Findings:-Telerik-Rce-(Cve_2019_18935).markdown

 &nbsp;

-  _RadAsyncUpload_, a file handler that allows asynchronous encrypted file uploads.
+CVE-2017-11317:  _RadAsyncUpload_, a file handler that allows asynchronous encrypted file uploads.
 Until v2017.2.621, the encryption mechanism implemented was not secure, allowing an attacker to use a hard-coded key to craft a file upload request to _/Telerik.Web.Ui.WebResource.axd?type=rau_ with a custom encrypted rauPostData POST parameter.
 Changing the _TempTargetFolder_, an attacker is able to save the uploaded file to any directory the web server has write acess to.

 &nbsp;

- kug
+CVE-2019-18935: _rauPostData_ contains the serialize configuration and the type of the object, which gets deserialized by the .NET's _JavaScriptSerializer.Deserialize()_ function.
+When the deserialization happens, this function takes some parameters and assign them based on the specified object type specified.
+If the type of the object can be controlled by the attacker, he/she may specify the type to be a _gadget_ (a class within the executing scope of the application that, as a side effect of being instantiated and modified via setters or field assignment, has special properties that make it useful during deserialization) A remote code execution (RCE) gadget's properties allow it to perform operations that facilitate executing arbitrary code.

 &nbsp;

-<ins style="color:red;">Exploitation</ins>
+<ins style="color:red;">Exploitation - let's break it</ins>

 &nbsp;